nci/scores/README.md

 >
 > **A list of over 50 metrics, statistical techniques and data processing tools contained in `scores` is [available here](https://scores.readthedocs.io/en/stable/included.html).**

 `scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
-It primarily supports the meteorological, climatological and geoscience communities.
-In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains.
+It primarily supports the geoscience communities; in particular, the meteorological, climatological and oceanographic communities.
+In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains such as economics.

 Documentation is hosted at [scores.readthedocs.io](https://scores.readthedocs.io).
 Source code is hosted at [github.com/nci/scores](https://github.com/nci/scores).